min2ha/ukwa-site/content/target/40271922/index.en.md

   "subject": null
 }

-# Stephen Gilbert (Liberal Democrats candidate for St Austell and Newquay)

 Stephen Gilbert stood as Liberal Democrats candidate for St Austell and Newquay at the 2015 General Election but was not elected.